Digits88/mirror-android-repo/install-gerrit.md

     platform/packages/apps/Nfc
     platform/packages/providers/ContactsProvider

 Next, go to each repository in the gerrit server and run `change-author.sh` to change the author of each directory.
-I have this file in the directory above my android root directory.
+I have this script in my home directory.
 Following is an example of rewriting the log for `device/samsung/crespo`

     $ cd ~gerrit2/review-site/git/android/device/samsung/crespo.git
     $ ~/change-author.sh